Protest Montgomery Property Tax - Reduction from Lawsuits $6 MM / Year

 Judicial appeals are the peak of the mountain when it comes to both property tax appeals and properties.
-Typically the most expensive properties in Montgomery County, judicial appeals cap the reductions that are already in place.
-2023 judicial appeals resulted in a tax savings of $7.17 million for 464 cases.
-82.11% of all lawsuits were settled out of court, giving easy wins to taxpayers.
-Join O’Connor’s Property Tax Protection Program(TM) today and get set for your judicial appeal or other property tax protest.
+Typically, the most expensive properties in Montgomery County, judicial appeals cap the reductions that are already in place.
+2024judicial appeals resulted in a tax savings of $6.35 million for 315 cases.
+84.76% of all lawsuits were settled out of court, giving easy wins to taxpayers.
+Join O’Connor’s Property Tax Protection Program™ today and get set for your judicial appeal or other property tax protest.
 O’Connor will pay all legal fees, provide your legal team, and pay all experts.
 You will only pay if you win your property tax lawsuit.
 Enroll, relax, and save.

 How the Judicial Appeals Were ResolvedSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.